 Treatment for bacterial vaginosis includes antibiotic medicine (oral or vaginal).
 Antibiotics kill the problem bacteria causing bacterial vaginosis symptoms.
 But symptoms often come back after antibiotic treatment.

 For some women, bacterial vaginosis goes away without treatment.
 But when it does not go away even with treatment, bacterial vaginosis is frustrating and troublesome.
 Bacterial vaginosis makes the reproductive tract vulnerable to infection or inflammation.
 So your doctor will test and treat you with antibiotics for bacterial vaginosis if you are:

 - Having persistent symptoms.

-Pregnant and have symptoms.
+- Pregnant and have symptoms.

 - Planning to have a hysterectomy or surgical abortion.
 Treating bacterial vaginosis with antibiotics beforehand may lower your risk of getting a serious infection afterward.

-Talk to your doctor about whether screening is right for you.
+Talk to your doctor about whether testing is right for you.

 What to think about

 If your doctor finds other problems during the exam, such as a possible sexually transmitted infection (STI), appropriate treatment will be recommended.